Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 I wrote a lot of premium optimization methods below to fix the Core Web Vitals assessment failed issue, but to make sure they work, you need to have a strong base, i.e., the fastest hosting provider.

-2. Use Fastest CDN with Edge Caching
+2. Use the Fastest CDN with Edge Caching

 Google recommends using CDN to enhance the performance of your sites.
 But as per my work experience, one should choose a CDN that offers Edge caching.